-4.1.
-When cantilever / signal bridge is used, the vertical clearance shall be 9.45 m (31ft) above the top of the rail to the lowest point of the signal structure.
+- 4.1.
+When a cantilever/signal bridge is used, the vertical clearance shall be 9.45 m (31ft) above the top of the rail to the lowest point of the signal structure. - 4.2.
+Coordinate the cantilever/signal bridge vertical clearance requirements with future electrification and proposed overhead catenary systems (OCS) wires.

-Electrical Supply Wires
+5. Electrical Supply Wires